olebole/irafdoc/doc/onedspec.skytweak.rst

   are done in the unsmoothed data.
   </p>
   <p>
-  After the interactive step is quit with <tt>'q'</tt> or if the interactive step is not done then the final output spectrum is computed and written to the output image.
+  After the interactive step is quit with <span style="font-family: monospace;">'q'</span> or if the interactive step is not done then the final output spectrum is computed and written to the output image.
 A brief log output is printed for each spectrum.